302:

 303:

 Ruggedized premium type, intended for applications where dependable performance under shock and vibration is paramount.
-Especially suited for operation under conditions encountered in mobile and aircraft service.

 304: